any criticism is appreciated!

-new updated version:
+here's the new revised version:

 My relationship with my paternal grandparents had always been rough.
 This is because I am a girl born into a traditional Chinese family.
-Being traditional Chinese citizens who follows all the ancient traditional doctrines and conducts, my grandparents thought only boys can accomplish great deeds and carry on the family name, which was extremely important to them.
+Being traditional Chinese citizens who follows all the ancient traditional doctrines and conduct, my grandparents thought only boys can accomplish great deeds and carry on the family name, which was extremely important to them.
 In their eyes, me being a girl is almost like a crime.
 No matter how hard I tried to please them by getting marvelous grades or outstanding awards, they didn't bother acknowledging them.
-When my younger brother got a red shiny star sticker on his shirt from good participation in class, my grandparents were delighted and pleased to see that he is progressing well.
+When my younger brother got a red shiny star sticker on his shirt from good participation in class, my grandparents were happy and pleased to see that he is progressing well.
 They were filled with pride and boasted about him to the neighbors.
 They were always very protective of him and left me in the cold.
 They gave him the better of everything and treated him like a treasure.
 As a kid, I was deeply hurt and started to develop resentment towards them.